top of page

 Creative Health

-With the audio tour let Margery Brews Paston entertain you with family dramas, tell you what plants to use to avoid the plague and all about the Queen's visit.
+Enjoy a wander around the cobbled medieval quarters of Norwich exploring the architectural and historical legacies of the Paston family, including visiting the site where the world's earliest Valentine letter was delivered.
+With the immersive audio tour, Margery Brews Paston will entertain you with family dramas, tell you what plants to use to avoid the plague and all about the Queen's visit.
 Her husband, John Paston III, will also accompany you on the walk and share insights into the Pastons' enterprising life in the city during the Wars of the Roses.

 Norwich is well known for its creativity, heritage and literary cultures.
-We combine these strands in our focus on a 'Creative Health' walk, as inspired by the Paston story.
-From strife in family life to survival strategies in a pandemic, from community ceremonial celebrations to the lawlessness of social unrest, the Pastons' pioneering resilience to rise through social barriers of the day opens up dialogues for us: let's walk in the footprints of lives lived.
+We combine these strands in our focus on this 'Creative Health' walk, as inspired by the Paston story.
+From strife in family life to survival strategies in a pandemic, from community building through ceremonial celebrations to the lawlessness of social unrest, the Pastons' pioneering resilience to rise through social barriers of the day opens up dialogues for us: let's walk in the footprints of lives lived.

 Good for